Explore the pristine waterways of Patagonia and Tierra del Fuego on an unforgettable cruise experience.

 Discover the cultural heritage of Japan's main island, Honshu.

 Book before 21 February to save up to £500.

 Choose a month to travel and discover the best places to visit at that time of year...

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-Discover where to holiday in May – from Uzbekistan to the Himalayan foothills, and Cannes to Moscow.
+Discover where to holiday in May, from Uzbekistan and the Himalayan foothills to Cannes and Moscow.
 In Uzbekistan, May sees rainfall at its lowest and temperatures at their mildest, making it a lovely time to explore souks and visit the beautiful cities of Samarkand and Bukhara.
-Meanwhile, in the Himalayan foothills, the temperature is no longer so cold and tea pickers come out in force on the hillsides of Darjeeling, as do vivid wildflowers and rhododendrons, ensuring the beautiful mountain views come alive with bursts of colour.
-In Europe, the Cannes Film Festival is in full swing, Victory Day in Moscow offers an impressive parade through the iconic Red Square, and Prague hosts its International Music Festival, a showcase of classical pieces for all to enjoy.
+Meanwhile, in the Himalayan foothills, the temperature is no longer so cold and tea pickers come out in force on the hillsides of Darjeeling, as do vivid wildflowers and rhododendrons, ensuring beautiful mountain views alive with colour.
+In Europe, the Cannes Film Festival is in full swing, Victory Day in Moscow offers an impressive parade through the iconic Red Square and Prague hosts its International Music Festival, a showcase of classical pieces for all to enjoy.

-Discover Ecuador & the Galapagos
+Discover Ecuador & Galapagos